(for veterinary information only)

 Enrofloxacin, the first veterinary fluoroquinolone, was found to lead to retinal damage and blindness when used in higher doses in cats.
 This is because the feline retina has a tendency to accumulate enrofloxacin.
 Marbofloxacin was developed to have less affinity for the feline retina but it is unknown if this problem still occurs in higher doses.

 Fluoroquinolone antibiotics may lower the seizure threshold and increase a patient's tendency to have seizures.
-This is of no concern in a normal animal but is worth a cautionary statement for patients with a pre-existing seizure disorder.
+This is of no concern in a normal animal but is worth a cautionary statement for patients with a pre-existing seizure disorder or with liver or kidney disease.

 INTERACTIONS WITH OTHER DRUGS